What is a Distributed DoS Attack?

 How to prepare for distributed denial of service attacks

 There’s nothing you can do to prevent yourself from being targeted by DDoS attackers.
 There is, however, a lot you can do to protect yourself and your business from their consequences.
-Here is what you need to know.
+Here is what you need to know about DDoS attacks.

 Bandwidth is your best friend